hoamle/hoamle.github.io/_posts/2016-01-16-deep-art-fun.md

 <img src="https://raw.githubusercontent.com/hoamle/neural-style-example/master/content-imgs/exeter.jpg" height="150"> <img src="https://raw.githubusercontent.com/hoamle/neural-style-example/master/style-imgs/Afremov2.jpg" height="150">
 <img src="https://raw.githubusercontent.com/hoamle/neural-style-example/master/visually-appealing/exeter-afremov2.png" width="460">

-The machine did not "paint" the picture out of the blue, it\'s an iterative learning process.
+The machine did not "paint" the picture out of the blue, it\'s an iterative process.
 In short, it starts with a blank (noisy) canvas and tries to learn prominent features in both content-image and style-image(s) and present them on the final product.
 That learning process is mathematically expressed as optimization process of a function representing the combined *similarity* between the output and the inputs.
 Optimizing such function requires an algorithm which goes through series of updating iterations, visualized in the following gif.

 <img src="https://raw.githubusercontent.com/hoamle/neural-style-example/master/exeter_afremov2.gif" width="460">